 Because of this, it’s important only to have cat-friendly dogs around.
 Egyptian Mau cats won’t tolerate annoyances or poor behavior, which might upset the wrong dog.
 Take precautions and always make sure your animals respect each other’s boundaries.
 These cats can get along fantastically with other furry friends.
 Some might even prefer having another animal to play, cuddle, and nap with.

-While they love having a companion around, they work in homes as the only pet, too.
+While they love having a companion around, they work in homes as the only pets, too.
 As long as you have the right means of stimulating their minds, they won’t have an issue.
-It’s much easier to integrate your Egyptian Mau into a multi-pet household than add a new pet later.
+It’s much easier to integrate your Egyptian Mau into a multi-pet household than to add a new pet later.

 Having any cat around smaller animals that they might mistake as prey can be a huge risk to take.
 Always make sure you take the proper measures to separate any tiny pets from your cat.